NIAENGD/AI_Agent/README.md

 ### One-file Windows setup (.bat)
 Use the included `windows_setup.bat` file to handle setup, updates, and running the app:
-1. Place `windows_setup.bat` in the repository root (next to `app/` and `requirements.txt`).
-If you only downloaded the script, drop it into the cloned/extracted project folder.
+1. For automatic updates, put **only** `windows_setup.bat` into an empty folder and run it.
+The script will clone the latest project into that folder.
+If you already cloned the repo with Git, place the script in the repository root (next to `app/` and `requirements.txt`).
 2. Double-click the file or run it from `cmd` with `windows_setup.bat`.
 3. Choose from the menu:
    - **Create or refresh virtual environment**: sets up `.venv` with the correct Python interpreter.